 University of the Potomac enforces its campus security and access practices; it will not tolerate any criminal activity under any circumstances.
-Any and all crime occurrences on campus, at non-campus facilities and property owned by University of the Potomac and on public property within, or immediately adjacent to and accessible from the campus that is reported to the campus security official, will be immediately reported to the appropriate law enforcement agency.
-Any and all crimes committed by a student, faculty or staff member will result in immediate dismissal from University of the Potomac.
+All crime occurrences on campus, at non-campus facilities and property owned by University of the Potomac and on public property within, or immediately adjacent to and accessible from the campus that is reported to the campus security official, will be immediately reported to the appropriate law enforcement agency.
+All crimes committed by a student, faculty or staff member will result in immediate dismissal from University of the Potomac.